wp-plugins/user-access-shortcodes/readme.txt

 1. Simple, hassle-free content restrictions

 == Changelog ==
+= 1.3 =
+* SAFE UPDATE: No data loss for those upgrading from version 1.0 or higher
+* Shortcodes can be nested (you can use shortcodes inside the User Access Shortcodes)

 = 1.2 =
 * SAFE UPDATE: No data loss for those upgrading from version 1.0 or higher
 * Preparing for PRO version